patrick-ve/de-burgerlijke-app/docs/user-accounts-sharing-prd.md

 - Clear onboarding flow for registration and login.
 - Intuitive interface for managing profile settings.
 - Simple and clear process for creating, joining, and managing households.
-- Visual indicators for shared vs. personal items (recipes, plans).
+- Visual indicators for shared vs. personal items (recipes, plans, price preferences/views).
 - Notifications for invitations and potentially significant changes in shared plans/lists.

 ## 7. Future Considerations / Out of Scope (v1)